Submissions for Volume 1, Issue 2 are now open.

 Sounds a little contradictory to our above statement about a writer's hard earned money, right?
 I mean, if we're to preach about the writers' dollar, we ought to pay you.

 Hearth & Coffin is just beginning.
 As we grow, we are actively working to get to a place where we may accept submissions free of charge and still offer our winners a nominal stipend.
-This goal is partially dependent on donors' generous gifts to the publication.
+We recognize writing for the legitimate labor that it is: We will not have fully realized our dreams as a literary publisher until we can operate as a paying market for our writers.

 how many works may i submit?